llang629/watchclay/README.md

 `mpower_username` and `mpower_password` The username and password for your mPower strip.
 The manufacturer's defaults are `ubnt` and `ubnt`.

-`mpower_outlet` The mPower outlet to be turned off and on for a power cycle reset.
+`mpower_outlet` The mPower outlet to be turned off and on for a power-cycle reset.
 If other outlets on the strip, their current draw will be included in the amps reported, but they will not be power cycled.

 `claymore_ip` The IP address of your Claymore mining rig.